Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Kuluin recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Kuluin had approximately 11 new homes approved each year over the past five financial years, totalling an estimated 55 homes.
-As of FY-26, six approvals have been recorded.
-On average, 6.9 people moved to the area annually for each dwelling built between FY-21 and FY-25, indicating demand significantly exceeds new supply.
-New properties are constructed at an average expected cost of $804,000, reflecting a developer focus on the premium segment with upmarket properties.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Kuluin has seen around 11 new homes approved each year over the past five financial years, totalling an estimated 55 homes.
+So far in FY-26, 6 approvals have been recorded.
+On average, 6.9 people moved to the area for each dwelling built between FY-21 and FY-25, indicating demand significantly exceeds new supply.
+New properties are constructed at an average value of $804,000, reflecting a developer focus on the premium segment with upmarket properties.

 This financial year has seen $6.6 million in commercial approvals, demonstrating Kuluin's primarily residential nature.
-Compared to Rest of Qld, Kuluin has roughly half the rate of new dwelling approvals per person and ranks among the 28th percentile nationally, resulting in relatively constrained buyer choice and interest in existing dwellings.
-Recent construction comprises 12.0% detached dwellings and 88.0% medium and high-density housing, marking a shift from the current housing mix of 90.0% houses due to reduced availability of development sites and changing lifestyle demands and affordability requirements.
-Kuluin reflects a highly mature market with around 578 people per dwelling approval.
-Future projections estimate Kuluin will add approximately 1,026 residents by 2041.
+Compared to Rest of Qld, Kuluin has around half the rate of new dwelling approvals per person and places among the 28th percentile of areas assessed nationally, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.
+Recent construction comprises 12.0% detached dwellings and 88.0% medium and high-density housing, reflecting a trend toward denser development to provide accessible entry options for downsizers, investors, and entry-level buyers.
+This shows a considerable change from the current housing mix of 90.0% houses, likely due to reduced availability of development sites and shifting lifestyle demands and affordability requirements.
+With around 578 people per dwelling approval, Kuluin reflects a highly mature market.

 Frequently Asked Questions - Development